ReneDussault/ZedMode/README.md

 https://addons.mozilla.org/en-US/firefox/addon/zedmode/

 # OR
-use the .xpi file in the "realeases" section
+use the .xpi file in the "releases" section